First-degree prime ideals of composite extensions: Computational improvement

 \section{Computational improvement}

 In the previous sections we proved that, apart from rare exceptions, we may compute first-degree primes in composite extensions by addressing the same problem inside underlying subfields and composing the resulting solutions.
-This strategy markedly applies whenever we are interested in computing large sets of first-degree prime ideals in large composite extensions, although consistent time improvements may also be appreciated in the well-studied degree-$6$ extensions.
+This approach is particularly efficient for computing large sets of first-degree prime ideals in composite extensions of high degree, although consistent time improvements may also be appreciated in the well-studied degree-$6$ extensions.

-In the present, section we discuss the time reduction obtained from such an approach, and we computationally evaluate the results with Magma Computational Algebra System \cite{Magma}\footnote{Our testing has been performed on a personal computer running Magma V2.25-3, CPU: Intel(R) Core(TM) i7-8565U @ 1.80GHz.}.
+In the present section, we discuss the time reduction obtained from such an approach, and we computationally evaluate the results with Magma \cite{Magma}\footnote{Our testing has been performed on a personal computer running Magma V2.25-3, CPU: Intel(R) Core(TM) i7-8565U @ 1.80GHz.
+The MAGMA implementation may be found on GitHub at \url{https://github.com/DTaufer/First-degree-prime-ideals/blob/main/MagmaCode.m}}.